What is a Promissory Note?

 - Something in writing from the debtor.

-- The writing must state that your debtor unconditionally promises to pay to you a certain amount of money at a certain time or upon demand by you.
+- The writing must state that your debtor unconditionally promises to pay you a certain amount of money at a certain time or upon demand by you.
 Other than the promise to pay, there are very few other obligations by the debtor allowed in a promissory note.
 If your debtor insists on inserting provisions beyond the promise

 - Even though a promissory note is considered a contract, it does not require the signature of the creditor in order to be enforceable.